scrapy/scrapy/docs/topics/spiders.rst

     whole DOM at once in order to parse it.
 However, using ``html`` as the iterator may be useful when parsing XML with bad markup.

-    For setting the iterator and the tag name, you must define the following class
+    To set the iterator and the tag name, you must define the following class
     attributes:

     .. attribute:: iterator